Breakfast News: Breakfast News Extra

 Breakfast News Extra launched on 5 February 1996, as an attempt to compete against Lorraine Kelly on GMTV.
-The programme was presented from the Breakfast News office, on a blue sofa, and hosted by Juliet Morris.
-It was short-lived, and was axed in the summer of 1997 with the last one shown on 29 August 1997.
+The programme was presented from the Breakfast News office, on a blue sofa initially, and hosted by Juliet Morris.
+It was short-lived, and was axed in the summer of 1997 with the last edition shown on 29 August 1997.
 By this stage the main BBC Breakfast News had undergone a dramatic visual revamp with a new studio set which included sofas alongside the main presentation desk.